 - 3 credit points of professional experience units (EEI703, EEI704 and EEI705)

-- 6 credit points of study that combine research and elective units in one of the following three options:
+- 6 credit points of study that combine research and course elective units (list A) in one of the following three options:

 2 credit points of research units (EDX701 and EDX707)